hantsy/spring6-sandbox/docs/boot-http-service.md

 \-- pom.xml
 ```

-The pom.xml in the project root folder is a simple POM declarative, including 3 modules: `shared`, `client`, and `server`.
+The *pom.xml* file in the project’s root directory serves as a simple POM declaration, organizing the following three modules:

-*  `shared` includes the HTTP service interfaces and data models
+- **shared**: Contains the HTTP service interfaces and data models, which will be used by both the client and server.
-*  `client` is the client application that calls the server APIs.
+- **client**: Represents the client application that consumes the server’s APIs.
-*  `server` is the server side that exposes the RESTful APIs.
+- **server**: Implements the server-side logic and exposes RESTful endpoints.

-Let's have a look at the POM.xml in the project root folder.
+Let's examine the *pom.xml* file located in the root directory:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>